 Copper, RTNA, PLNA, FDDA, leased lines... different names, same challenge.
 Leased lines are becoming increasingly expensive and more difficult to maintain as telcos look to retire these services for other carrier options for private backhaul of their radio networks.
 Our JumboSwitch product line allows customers to quickly find optimal alternatives that minimize impact on existing networks without a forklift upgrade of their infrastructure.
 Utilizing JumboSwitch in Radio over IP solutions allows network managers to preserve existing analog devices while moving to an IP network, providing a cost-effective, low maintenance solution that seamlessly integrates with private and carrier backhaul networks.

-This gateway was utilized to clone a single analog channel to two remote sites across a layer 2/3 network.
-In this case, the TC3846-6 clones the IP/Ethernet signal from the primary site, sending them to four analog PA speakers at each remote site.
-The solution can be expanded to work for many analog devices including radio, PA and master/slave SCADA systems, as well as alarm dry contacts.
+The solution can be expanded to work for many analog devices including radio, and master/slave SCADA systems, as well as alarm dry contacts.

 ESRN eliminates leased line costs